 7. Don’t expect new equipment to solve fundamental problems.
 Until the day science invents a horn that magically hits all the high notes perfectly each time, you will have to keep practicing.
 Sorry to be the bearers of bad news.

-8. Schedule a time where you can play for your teacher during the 7-day trial period, if only over FaceTime or Skype.
+8. Schedule a time where you can play for your teacher during the 30-day return period, if only over FaceTime or Skype.

 9. Read through our articles on horn maintenance so that you can enjoy your horn for many years to come.
 If you are unsure which tools and materials you will need to keep your horn in good playing condition, please call us and ask.